ValeryAndreevichPushkarev/PositionalEncoding/README.md

 Transistor usage of scheme for is about the same.

 Can be useful in mobile GPU, server TPU and NPU and other things.
 Just make computations, before output to memory decode result into standart binary encoding.
 With heat of 2-4 transistors switches (for 2b,4b and so).
+Funny example - any function that takes two 5 bit (and more) arguments in standart encoding takes only 4 transistor switching.

 ### Does it fits into thermal\timing characteristics
 One operation perfoms with **delay of two transistor switching**, plus memory, that allow to use frequency 4-8 Ghz.